magento/knowledge-base/.github/CONTRIBUTING.md

 ## Report an issue

-If you find a typo or errors in Magento Support Knowledge Base article, you can either correct it and deliver changes with a pull request (_as described above_), or you can report it by creating an issue in the Support KB repository.
+If you find a typo or errors in the support knowledge base article, you can either correct it and deliver changes with a pull request (_as described above_), or you can report it by creating an issue in the Support KB repository.

 You must complete the issue template.
 We will close your issue if you fail to provide the information listed template.
 Enter as much information as you can, including content corrections, steps to reproduce, command or code updates, or questions for clarifications.

 > **Note:** Check the existing [issues](https://github.com/magento/knowledge-base/issues) on GitHub to see if someone has already reported the issue.

-Thank you for contributing your brilliance to Magento Support Knowledge Base!!
+Thank you for contributing your brilliance to Adobe Commerce Support Knowledge Base!!